walbourn/walbourn.github.io/_posts/2016-08-16-anatomy-of-direct3d-12-create-device.md

 To build an application using Direct3D 12 APIs, you must make use of the Windows 10 SDK.
 The latest version is the <a href="https://walbourn.github.io/windows-10-anniversary-update-sdk/">Windows 10 Anniversary Update SDK (14393)</a>.
 With Visual Studio 2015, you install it via a <a href="https://devblogs.microsoft.com/cppblog/developing-for-windows-10-with-visual-c-2015/">custom install option</a> and for Win32 classic desktop projects you'll need to explicitly change the project property to use it rather than the default Windows 8.1 SDK (Spring 2015).

-<strong>Update: </strong>With Visual Studio 2017, you can use the <a href="https://walbourn.github.io/windows-10-creators-update-sdk/">Windows 10 Creators Update SDK (15063)</a> or <a href="https://walbourn.github.io/windows-10-fall-creators-update-sdk/">Windows 10 Fall Creators Update SDK (16299)</a>.
+<strong>Update:</strong> With Visual Studio 2017, you can use the <a href="https://walbourn.github.io/windows-10-creators-update-sdk/">Windows 10 Creators Update SDK (15063)</a> or <a href="https://walbourn.github.io/windows-10-fall-creators-update-sdk/">Windows 10 Fall Creators Update SDK (16299)</a>.
 VS 2015 is not supported by these newer SDKs.

-<h1>Direct3D 12.1</h1>
+<h1>Direct3D 12.x</h1>

 With the <a href="https://walbourn.github.io/windows-10-anniversary-update-sdk/">Windows 10 Anniversary Update (14393)</a>, newer drivers and devices can support some additional features for Direct3D 12.
 You can obtain the 12.1 interface from your 12.0 device by using <code>QueryInterface</code> or <code>ComPtr::As</code>--this will fail on older versions of Windows 10.